rancher/rancher-docs/docs/reference-guides/best-practices/rancher-managed-clusters/monitoring-best-practices.md

 ### About Prometheus Exporters

-A lot of 3rd party workloads like databases, queues or web-servers either already support exposing metrics in a Prometheus format, or there are so called exporters available that translate between the tool's metrics and the format that Prometheus understands.
-Usually you can add these exporters as additional sidecar containers to the workload's Pods.
-A lot of helm charts already include options to deploy the correct exporter.
-Additionally you can find a curated list of exports by SysDig on [promcat.io](https://promcat.io/) and on [ExporterHub](https://exporterhub.io/).
+Many 3rd party workloads, such as databases, queues, and web-servers, already support exposing metrics in a Prometheus format, or offer exporters that translate between the tool's metrics and a format that Prometheus understands.
+You can usually add these exporters as additional sidecar containers to the workload's Pods.
+Many Helm charts already include options to deploy the correct exporter.
+You can find a curated list of exports by SysDig on [promcat.io](https://promcat.io/) and on [ExporterHub](https://exporterhub.io/).

 ### Prometheus support in Programming Languages and Frameworks